 Principle 2: Action Verbs

-When giving instructions for a task, choose action verbs that clearly guide the model.
-Examples include write, complete, explain, describe, or evaluate.
+More generally, when giving instructions for a particular task, choose an action verb with a clear message.
+Think of write, complete, translate, summarize.
 Using ambiguous verbs like understand, think, feel, try, and know can confuse the model.

 Principle 3: Iterating on Prompts